 If you like your entertainment on big screens, then a large monitor is the way to go.
 If you’re okay with using your Surface Pro as is, this post isn’t for you.

-Best Monitor for Surface Pro: What to Consider?
+Best Monitor for Surface Pro: What to Consider in 2020?

 Here are some features to be aware of before purchasing as an external monitor for your Surface Pro.